RingierIMU/mkt-plugin-wordpress-bus/README.md

 # About | wp-bus

-A plugin to push events to CDE via the BUS API whenever an article is created, updated or deleted.
+A plugin to push events to Ringier CDE via the BUS API whenever an article is created, updated or deleted.

 ## List of Events